klmmmv/thesis/chap5.md

     echo 1337
 ~~~

-Most programming languages represent the source code internally with an Abstract
+Most programming languages represent the source code internally with an
-Syntax Tree (AST)[^ast].
+AST[^ast].
 Jones[-@jones:2003] gives a precise definition of the AST:

 > An abstract syntax tree captures the essential structure of the input in